By Atom | Jun 20, 2023, 4:12 PM

 Are you considering King Edward VI Five Ways School?
-We've collated all the information you need to know about 2024 entry to Year 7.
-Keep reading to learn about the Grammar Schools in Birmingham admissions process – and how to help your child excel in the 11 plus exam.
+We've collated all the information you need to know about entry in 2024.
+Keep reading to learn about the West Midland Grammar Schools 11 plus.

-King Edward VI Five Ways School is a mixed grammar school, the only school in the King Edward VI Foundation that is not single-sex.
-It was founded in 1883 before moving in 1958 to its current location, an attractive 32-acre site next to Bartley Green reservoir.
+King Edward VI Five Ways School is the only mixed grammar school in the King Edward VI Foundation in Birmingham.
+It was founded in 1883 and occupies a 32-acre site next to Bartley Green reservoir.

 Address: Scotland Lane, Bartley Green, Birmingham, B32 4BT